atharvdange618/ArcHive/README.md

 ## ✨ Features

 - **Secure User Authentication:** Your personal knowledge is private.
-ArcHive ensures secure registration and login to keep your data safe.
+ArcHive ensures secure registration and login, with a complete authentication flow on the mobile app.
+- **User Profiles:** Manage your account and view your archived content from a dedicated user profile screen.
-- **Multi-Content Type Support:** Seamlessly save text notes, web links (with rich previews), and code snippets, all within one unified system.
+- **Multi-Content Type Support:** Seamlessly save text notes, web links, and code snippets, all within one unified system.
+- **Intelligent Content Parsing:** ArcHive automatically parses web links to extract rich metadata.
+It includes specialized parsers for platforms like GitHub and Instagram.
+- **Automatic Screenshot Generation:** For every link you save, ArcHive generates a screenshot to provide a visual reference.
 - **Rich Metadata & Tagging:** Organize your content with titles, descriptions, and flexible tagging to ensure easy categorization and retrieval.
-- **Powerful Full-Text Search:** Find exactly what you need, when you need it, with an intelligent search engine that understands the context of your archived items.
+- **Powerful Full-Text Search:** Find exactly what you need, when you need it, with an intelligent search engine.
-- **Intuitive Content Capture:** A dynamic Floating Action Button (FAB) allows for quick and delightful capture of new content, adapting to your needs.
+- **Intuitive Content Capture:** A dynamic Floating Action Button (FAB) allows for quick and delightful capture of new content.
 - **Cross-Platform Accessibility:** Access your ArcHive from anywhere with dedicated mobile applications (iOS & Android) and a planned web interface.

 ## 🔒 Security Features

 ArcHive implements several security best practices to protect your data:

-- **Secure Authentication:** Argon2 password hashing with JWT tokens
+- **Secure Authentication:** Argon2 password hashing with JWT tokens.
-- **Rate Limiting:** Protection against brute force and DoS attacks
+- **Rate Limiting:** Protection against brute force and DoS attacks.
-- **CORS Protection:** Configurable allowed origins to prevent unauthorized access
+- **CORS Protection:** Configurable allowed origins to prevent unauthorized access.
-- **Request Size Limits:** 1MB body size limit to prevent resource exhaustion
+- **Request Size Limits:** 1MB body size limit to prevent resource exhaustion.
-- **Token Blacklisting:** Secure logout with token invalidation
+- **Token Blacklisting:** Secure logout with token invalidation.
+- **Custom Error Handling:** A robust error handling mechanism to prevent information leaks.
-- **Environment Validation:** Zod-based validation for all configuration
+- **Environment Validation:** Zod-based validation for all configuration.
-- **OAuth 2.0:** Secure Google authentication integration

 ## 🛠️ Technologies Used